gyurebalint/learning_resources/C#_Backend_interview_process.md

 ### __What is the difference between Task.Run and Task.Factory.StartNew?__

+In C#, both `Task.Run` and `Task.Factory.StartNew` are used to create and execute tasks asynchronously.
+However, there are some differences between them:

+__Simplicity:__ `Task.Run` is a simpler and more intuitive way to start a task.
+It is a static method introduced in .NET 4.5 that takes a delegate or lambda expression representing the task's code and returns a Task object.
+It uses default settings and is optimized for common usage scenarios.

+__Flexibility:__ `Task.Factory.StartNew` is a more versatile method that provides more options for configuring and customizing the task.
+It is available since .NET 4.0 and allows you to specify additional parameters like `TaskCreationOptions` and `TaskScheduler`.
+It provides greater control over task creation and scheduling, but it also requires more explicit configuration.

+__Default TaskScheduler:__ `Task.Run` uses the `TaskScheduler.Default` by default, which schedules the task to the thread pool.
+It is suitable for most general-purpose scenarios, as it provides good performance and automatically manages the task's execution.
+On the other hand, `Task.Factory.StartNew` allows you to specify a specific TaskScheduler explicitly.

+__TaskCreationOptions:__ `Task.Run` internally uses the TaskCreationOptions enumeration with the `TaskCreationOptions.DenyChildAttach` flag.
+This flag indicates that child tasks cannot be attached to the task created by `Task.Run`.
+In contrast, `Task.Factory.StartNew` allows more granular control over the creation options.

+In general, for most common scenarios, `Task.Run` is recommended due to its simplicity and optimized defaults.
+It provides a convenient way to start a task asynchronously without the need for additional configuration.
+However, if you require more advanced options or want fine-grained control over task creation and scheduling, `Task.Factory.StartNew` gives you the flexibility to customize the task's behavior.

 ### __What does a compiler do with the async methods?__

+When the C# compiler encounters an async method, it performs several transformations to generate the corresponding state machine and code to handle asynchronous behavior.
+Here's a high-level overview of what the compiler does with async methods:

+__State Machine Generation:__ The compiler creates a state machine that represents the asynchronous workflow of the async method.
+This state machine keeps track of the current execution state and allows the method to suspend and resume execution as needed.

+__Method Transformation:__ The compiler transforms the async method into a state machine-based structure.
+It rewrites the method body into a series of state transitions and awaits that allow the method to yield control to the caller when encountering an awaitable operation.

+__Task-Based Asynchrony:__ The compiler wraps the result of the async method in a `Task` or `Task<T>`.
+This allows the caller to await the completion of the async method and receive the eventual result or handle any exceptions that occur during execution.

+__Continuation Handling:__ The compiler generates code to handle the continuation of the async method after awaiting an operation.
+It registers a continuation with the awaited operation, specifying the code that needs to run when the operation completes.
+This enables the async method to resume execution at the correct point after the awaited operation finishes.

+__Exception Handling:__ The compiler generates code to properly handle exceptions within the async method.
+It ensures that exceptions thrown within the method or during awaiting are correctly propagated to the caller or captured and wrapped in the resulting `Task`.

+Overall, the compiler's handling of async methods allows you to write asynchronous code in a more readable and structured manner, while abstracting away the complexities of manual thread management and synchronization.
+It enables you to leverage the await and async keywords to write code that appears sequential and straightforward, even though it executes asynchronously.

 ### __What is the MoveNext method?__